GhostlyShare for local app previews

 Is GhostlyShare intended to replace ngrok?

-It depends on your workflow. ngrok tools excel at advanced routing, whereas GhostlyShare prioritises quick Windows tray previews for local apps, APIs, webhooks, and demos.
+It depends on your workflow.
+Tools like ngrok excel at advanced routing, whereas GhostlyShare prioritises quick desktop previews for local apps, APIs, webhooks, and demos on Windows and Linux.

 GhostlyShare transforms a local build into a shareable experience

-It’s designed to be small, straightforward, and practical: launch your app, press Start in GhostlyShare, share the link, and continue working.
+It is deliberately compact, straightforward, and practical on Windows and Linux: launch your app, press Start in GhostlyShare, share the link, and continue working.